Statutory annual leave

 Supplemental life, short-term disability, and long-term disability insurance are available in most countries.
 Life insurance is mandatory in some countries.

-Employer and employee taxes contribute to local pension funds.
+Employer and international employee taxes contribute to local pension funds.

 In some countries, employers must provide a specific type of workplace pension scheme.